 In CBSE Notes Class 10 Economics Chapter 4 – Globalisation and the Indian Economy, we have mainly dealt with the Integration of production and integration of markets.
 This will help you to understand the process of globalisation and its impact in a better way.
 You can download these CBSE Class 10 Social Science Notes in pdf.

-In a matter of years, our markets have been transformed.
+In a matter of years, our markets have transformed.

 Production Across Countries